miguelrios0517/AppointmentManager/README.md

 6) Navigation bar
 7) User Centered Design/UX*

 *having a background in UX, I believe, truly helped developed this app.
 When testing out the features, I tried to place myself in the shoes of the user and think of every possible use case there is.
 Depending on the user, they may desired a certain experience.
-This thought really stuck with me while I was creating the patient and appointment forms.
-I tried to design the application in a way that optimizes user flexibility and ease.
+This thought really stuck with me while I was developing the forms for new patient and new appointment.
+In order to submit an appointment, the user must select from a drop-down list of patients that were already created.
+However, if the patient is new, the user must create a new patient.
+I thought this seemed like a very tedious process for the user (needing to go on two seperate pages and two seperate forms just to submit one appointment for a new patient).
+I aimed to design the experience in a way that optimizes user flexibility and ease, so in the appointment form, i added another item in the drop down options for the patient field, "create a new patient".

+These forms are located in different pages which .
+Just as an example, there are seperate forms for creating appointments and patients, once a patient is created it appears as a drop down option in the appointment form.
+However, if the user did not see their patient they would have to create a new patient. would be time consuming

 # Getting Started with Create React App